Saturday, 31 October 2020

 Gathering data at the lower of the Foel Fawr summits

-Therefore, the summit height produced by the Trimble GeoXH 6000 survey is 528.6m and this is positioned at SH 72872 39284, this position is not given a spot height on contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer maps, but is given a 528m spot height on the mapping hosted on the Magic Maps website, and is approximately 260 metres south-eastward from where the previously prioritised listed summit is positioned.
+Therefore, the summit height produced by the Trimble GeoXH 6000 survey is 528.6m and this is positioned at SH 72872 39284, this position is not given a spot height on contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer maps, but is given a 528m spot height on the interactive mapping hosted on the Magic Maps website, and is approximately 260 metres south-eastward from where the previously listed and prioritised summit is positioned.

 ills of Wales, and are reproduced below@